Weixinism: Education and society

 The City of the Eight Symbols in Qi, Hebi, is the headquarters of the Weixinist Church in Henan, mainland China.

-Weixinism success is largely due to it having emerged as a leading provider of courses on Yijing and fengshui, two systems that are immensely popular both in Taiwan and in China and among the international Chinese diaspora, and increasingly interest Westerners as well.
+Weixinism’s success is largely due to it having emerged as a leading provider of courses on Yijing and fengshui, two systems that are immensely popular both in Taiwan and in China and among the international Chinese diaspora, and increasingly interest Westerners as well.
 Academic courses are offered through the Weixinist College, which has been accredited in 2013 by the Ministry of Education of Taiwan, while the I Ching University proposes "lifelong learning" seminars and coordinates courses offering Yijing teaching to children.
 Two million children have attended such courses between their launching in 1996 and 2016.
 Weixinism has also organized a number of academic conferences, featuring scholars from Taiwan, mainland China, Korea, and the West.

 The church's educational effort also includes the publication of several books by Grand Master Hun Yuan and the daily television programs View All Perspectives of I Ching – Feng Shui (1998), Everybody Comes to Learn I Ching (1998), and Feng Shui of My Home (digital, 2004), as well as the group's own TV channel, Wei Xin TV.
 The Weixinist Church insists that Yijing should be taught not only as a philosophical system, but as a practical tool for divination, and that fengshui goes beyond the harmonious arrangement of buildings and furniture, and is in fact a complete system teaching how to live in harmony with nature.

 Weixinism's notion of fengshui also motivated the movement to establish in 1999, in the aftermath of the devastating 1999 Chi-Chi earthquake, the I Ching and Feng Shui Interest Circle, which later evolved into the Feng Shui Interest Circle Service Team.
 The organization offers advice on how to build anti-seismic buildings according to the principles of fengshui, but also helps needy families in both Taiwan and mainland China.
 Other programs are aimed at improving the conditions in Taiwanese factories and other workplaces by applying the principles of fengshui there.

 Weixinism worships Guiguzi who, according to the tradition, operated the first school of diplomacy in the world.
 One of the main activities of the movement is the promotion of initiatives for the spiritual reconciliation of Taiwan and mainland China, which is seen as a pre-condition for the solution of political problems.
 The Taiwan Weixin Association for World Peace has been established in 2009.
 Its goals go beyond local problems in Taiwan and include the promotion of world peace through the healing of grievances and resentments deriving from centuries of war and conflict.